-Community benefits are UMHS programs or activities that provide treatment and/or promote health and healing as a response to identified community needs.
+Community benefits are UMHS programs, activities or events that provide treatment and/or promote health and healing as a response to identified community needs.
 They are not provided for marketing purposes.

-- Generates a low or negative margin
+- Is free or generates a low or negative margin

 - Supplies services or programs that would likely be discontinued – or would need to be provided by another not-for-profit or government provider – if the decision was made on a purely financial basis